• Skip to primary navigation

 Add Olive Oil to a pan/pot over medium high heat.

-Onions and garlic in pot
+Butter and Oil in pot

 In the meantime, boil the pasta in a large pot of boiling water with a teaspoon of salt, according to the package instructions until al dente and reserve a ladleful of the pasta water.